Stars and Stripes (newspaper)

-Stars and Stripes is a daily American military newspaper reporting on matters concerning the members of the United States Armed Forces and their communities, with an emphasis on those serving outside the United States.
-It operates from inside the Department of Defense, but is editorially separate from it, and its First Amendment protection is safeguarded by the United States Congress to whom an independent ombudsman, who serves the readers' interests, regularly reports.
+Stars and Stripes (stylized in all caps) is a daily American military newspaper reporting on matters concerning the members of the United States Armed Forces and their communities, with an emphasis on those serving outside the United States.
+It operates from inside the Department of Defense, but is editorially separate from it, and its First Amendment protection is safeguarded by the United States Congress, to whom an independent ombudsman, who serves the readers' interests, regularly reports.
 As well as a website, Stars and Stripes publishes a global daily print edition for U.S. military service members serving overseas Monday through Friday.
 This global edition is also available as a free download in electronic format.
-The newspaper has its headquarters in Washington, D.C.
+The newspaper's headquarters is in Washington, D.C.

 History

-Creation
+Foundation

-On November 9, 1861, during the Civil War, soldiers of the 11th, 18th, and 29th Illinois Regiments set up camp in the Missouri city of Bloomfield.
+On November 9, 1861, during the American Civil War, soldiers of the 11th, 18th, and 29th Illinois Regiments set up camp in the Missouri city of Bloomfield.
 Finding the local newspaper's office empty, they decided to print a newspaper about their activities.
 They called it the Stars and Stripes.
-Tradition holds this as the origin story for the newspaper, and the Stars and Stripes Museum/Library Association is located in Bloomfield.
+The newspaper printed four editions before ceasing publication until the start of World War I. Stars and Stripes Museum/Library Association is located in Bloomfield and contains the first print edition of the newspaper.